learn-static/digital-exhibit-lab/docs/metadata-logistics.md

 We find this two step process avoids confusion on actively working in a shared spreadsheet.
 Students also have the opportunity to [test their metadata](https://learn-static.github.io/digital-exhibit-lab/project/setup.html), temporarily replacing the metadata on the live site.

+You may want to change this workflow depending on the objectives of your project--Google Sheets is a handy option, not a requirement!

 The [spreadsheet guidelines](https://learn-static.github.io/digital-exhibit-lab/project/spreadsheets.html) provide helpful tips for working with spreadsheets to ensure students have resources to develop these essential data skills.

-You may want to change this workflow depending on the objectives of your project--Google Sheets is a handy option, not a requirement!
+Once all metadata is submitted, it is a good idea to have a metadata refining and debugging step.
+Seeing how their metadata renders into content on the website will reveal issues and possibilities for making the metadata better.
+For example, students might discover items misplaced on the map due to swapped lat/long, or looking at the subject cloud realize the importance of using a controlled vocabulary.

 ## Configure Exhibit Metadata